The Rights of Requesters and the Responsibilities of the Virginia Department of Health (VDH) under the Virginia Freedom of Information Act

 - If it is practically impossible for VDH to respond to your request within the five-day period, we must state this in writing, explaining the conditions that make the response impossible.
 This will allow us seven additional working days to respond to your request, giving us a total of 12 working days to respond to your request.

 - If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

 - You may have to pay for the records that you request from VDH.
-FOIA allows us to charge for the actual costs of responding to FOIA requests.
-This would include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
+VDH may make reasonable charges not to exceed its actual costs incurred in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.
+Actual costs include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

 - If we estimate that it will cost more than $200 to respond to your request, we may require you to pay a deposit, not to exceed the amount of the estimate, before proceeding with your request.
 The five days that we have to respond to your request does not include the time between when we ask for a deposit and when you respond.